fastapi/fastapi/docs/en/docs/about/index.md

 # About

-About FastAPI, its design, inspiration and more. 🤓
+Learn about FastAPI, its design, inspiration and more. 🤓